 It is at this stage where you will start to arrange Ingenium group events and leisure time activities.

-At this time you would be expected to either initiate and/or join
+At this time you would be expected to begin completion of

 Once some time and experience is formed between us at this level, interested folks can enter a

 This offers the prospective member an Ingenium "immersion",